 There are several known treatments for Dropsy, however, none have proven to be 100 percent effective.
 Therefore trying different treatments over a period of time can increase your chances of successfully curing your fish of this condition.

-For this treatment you add 2 1/2 teaspoons of salt to the water.
-This salt is known to potentially cleanse and reduce excess waste accumulated by the goldfish.
-In this treatment it’s important to use the correct measurements to avoid any potential danger to the fish.
+To treat the entire aquarium the recipe is to add 1 tablespoon of salt to the water for every 40 liters of aquarium water.
+This salt is known to potentially cleanse, and reduce excess waste accumulated by the goldfish.
+In this treatment it’s important to use the correct measurements to avoid any danger to the fish.

 Some bacteria can reproduce or spread faster depending on the temperature.
 Water temperature is one of the many attributed causes of dropsy.
 It is important to regulate the water.
 The temperature range for goldfish is 68 to 75 degrees, and some prefer even warmer temperatures.